enormandeau/github_tutorial/files/01_revision_control.md

 ## Why chose Git and GitHub?

 There are many revision systems and online code hosting services.
-However, Git and GitHub are by far the most used by scientists.
+However, Git and GitHub are the most used by scientists.
 This means there are tons of online resources on how to get started using Git and GitHub, and so getting help is easy!